yugreta/yugreta.github.io/README.md

-Personal website created at CodePen.io, find it at https://codepen.io/gretayu/pen/PdXXJY.
+personal website created with CodePen.io, find it at https://yugreta.github.io